chance2021/lab24-argo-cicd/README.md

 - **Workflow cannot push to GHCR**: re-create `ghcr-creds` secret; confirm PAT has `write:packages`.
 Use `kubectl get secret ghcr-creds -n cicd -o yaml` to verify base64 data exists.
 - **Workflow fails to push to GitHub**: ensure `github-token` secret contains `username`, `email`, and `token` keys.
 Token must allow `repo` scope.
-- **Workflow keeps recreating**: if the sensor triggers on every push (including the workflow’s own `update-values` commit), ensure `argo-events/sensor.yaml` filters out the workflow bot email (`workflow@example.com`).
-The workflow itself now checks for changes under `apps/my-service/app/`, so update the `detect-changes` step if you need different paths or if you rename the bot identity.
+- **Workflow keeps recreating**: the sensor now forwards every push, so expect a lightweight workflow to run for automation commits too (it exits before `build-image` because the diff has no app changes).
+If you want to drop these entirely, add a filter back in `argo-events/sensor.yaml` (e.g., ignore `workflow@example.com`) or adjust the `detect-changes` step.
 - **Workflow fails to build context**: confirm the git artifact is mounted and the Kaniko context points to the service directory (`dir:///workspace/src/apps/my-service`).
 See `argo-workflows/workflow-template.yaml`.
 - **Workflow cannot create workflowtaskresults**: verify the `workflow-runner` Role in `cicd` includes the `workflowtaskresults` resource under the `argoproj.io` API group.
 - **Sensor does not trigger**: check `kubectl -n argo-events get eventsources,sensors,pods`.
 Describe the sensor to see last event.